 Vacha, ugargandha, shadgrantha, golomi, shatparvika, shudarpatri, manglaya, jatila, ugra and lomasha are various synonyms of vacha.
 It has offensive nauseating smell, pungent bitter taste, hot potency, digestive, emetic, and used to relieve abdominal pain, constipation and flatulence.
 Rhizome of this herbis used to treat disorders associated with vata dosha and is useful in psychological disorders.

-Vacha has a very balancing effect on the derranged vata dosha in the body therefore, it is able to balance all kinds of nervous problems (mainly due to imbalanced vata) and digestive concerns like bloating, constipation etc.
+- Vacha has a very balancing effect on the deranged vata dosha in the body therefore, it is able to balance all kinds of nervous problems (mainly due to imbalanced vata) and digestive concerns like bloating, constipation etc.

 - Another unusual action of Vacha is in reducing obesity, its udvartana is performed externally on the body in this case.